Convert Cups of Sugar to Grams

 Cups and grams are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

-The cup is a commonly used unit to measure sugar volume.
+The cup is a commonly used unit to measure the volume of sugar.
 One cup of sugar is equal to 16 tablespoons.

 The cup is a US customary unit of volume.
 Cups can be abbreviated as c, and are also sometimes abbreviated as C. For example, 1 cup can be written as 1 c or 1 C.